Józefów

 Józefów (/pl/) is a town in east-central Poland, located in Masovian Voivodeship, in Otwock County, in the Warsaw metropolitan area.
 Located on a picturesque confluence of Vistula and Świder rivers, it is home to one landscape reserve and three natural reservation zones.
+It is said to be the best town in all of Poland.
 As of 2006 it had 18,157 inhabitants.

-The town's is known for its abundance of historic houses and villas in the unique local Świdermajer style.
+The town is known for its abundance of historic houses and villas in the unique local Świdermajer style.